- Medicare Private Fee for Service (PFFS) plans are a type of Medicare Advantage plan.

 Since a PFFS is a Medicare Advantage plan, it might cover additional services such as dental and vision care.
 Some PFFS plans also cover medications.
-You can purchase a separate Medicare Part D (prescription drug) Plan if your PFFS plan doesn’t cover medications.
+You can also purchase a separate Medicare Part D (prescription drug) plan if your PFFS plan doesn’t cover medications.

 PFFS plans can allow you the freedom to keep or choose your own doctors and specialists.
 For many people, this makes them an appealing alternative to HMO plans.

 You don’t need to choose a primary care physician (PCP) with a PFFS or get referrals to see a specialist.
 Some PFFS plans also allow members to use any Medicare-approved provider.
 This means you’ll never have to worry about going out of network.

 Healthcare providers choose whether or not to accept payment from your PFFS plan for each service you receive.
 This could mean that your doctor might accept your PFFS plan for one service but not another.
 You’ll need to check that your plan is accepted for each service or treatment.

 However, some PFFS plans do have a network.
 If your plan has a network, then those providers will accept your PFFS plan every time.
 Out-of-network providers might not treat you at all unless you have an emergency medical situation.
 You’ll likely need to pay a higher cost if you do use an out-of-network provider.

 One advantage with a PFFS plan is that you don’t need to choose a PCP.
 This also means you won’t need a PCP to get a referral to see a specialist.
 You also might not need to worry about staying in network.

 With a PFFS, you can get coverage that goes beyond original Medicare, such as prescription drug and vision coverage.

 However, premiums with a PFFS plan can cost more than original Medicare, and copayments and coinsurance costs might be high if you go out of network.

 Also, some providers might not accept your PFFS plan, and some services might be covered while others are not.